ATM2100/GuidedWalkThroughOfLinux/cheat_sheet.md

 ### Exercise cd/ls/pwd
-Once logged onto the Debian vm,
+Once logged onto the Debian VM,
 a) print your working directory
 b) list all the contents of the directory
 c) then change your directory to the `exercises`